DolphyWind/VSCode-WorkspaceStorage-Cleaner/README.md

 # VSCode-WorkspaceStorage-Cleaner
-A script that clears workspaceStorage folders for non-existent paths because it grows so fast especially if you have installed C/C++ extension.
+A script that clears unused and/or old workspaceStorage folders to save diskspace.